mantidproject/mantidimaging/docs/developer_guide/gpu_mode.rst

 Further Work
 ************

-Intelligent management of :code:`OutOfMemoryError`
+Intelligent Management of :code:`OutOfMemoryError`
 ==================================================
 Presently, the median and remove outlier GPU filters give up when this error is encoutered.
 In the future, it may be worth finding a way to reattempt the operation under different conditions so as to not fill the GPU.

-Intelligent management of maximum number of GPU slices
+Intelligent Management of Maximum Number of GPU Slices
 ======================================================
 Ideally, the number of images on a stack that are transferred to a GPU would depend on their size and the capacity of the GPU being used